luigiselmi/kafka-clients/README.md

     java -jar target/kafka-clients-0.0.1-SNAPSHOT-jar-with-dependencies.jar producer taxy http://feed.opendata.imet.gr:23577/fcd/gps.json

 The producer will start to read the traffic data from the source and write it to the topic "taxy".
 To start the consumer simply run again the same command as above passing "consumer" as argument instead of "producer" and the topic name.
+To stop the producer and the consumer use Ctrl+C.

 ##Usage
 In order to read the data sent by the producer to a Kafka topic run the following command from the Kafka root folder to start a consumer of the topic